Raphael-pix/code-sprints/README.md

 2️⃣ **Choose a challenge:**

 - Pick a challenge from the list above that you want to solve.
-- Review the problem statement in its folder.
+- Review the problem statement in its folder's README.

 3️⃣ **Create a new branch:**